 - Do not participate in an employer’s time keeping system that shows hours worked.
 (This includes systems that keep track of accruals used and attest that, other than time charged to accruals, full hours were worked.)

 The regulation applies to new terms of office or appointments beginning on or after August 12, 2009.
-View our decision tree if you need assistance determining when your record of work-related activities (log) is due.
+View our decision tree if you need assistance determining when your record of activities (ROA) is due.